-(11) General Requirements for Protective Clothing.

-- (a) The employer shall provide to employees all required protective clothing, except that an employee at the employee's option may supply protective clothing.
-The employer shall provide the protective clothing at no cost to employees.
-The protective clothing must meet the requirements in OAR 437-002-0182(11) through (16), whether supplied by the employer or employee. - (b) The employer shall assure that new protective clothing intended for structural fire fighting which is ordered, used or purchased after the effective date of this division, meets the requirements contained in OAR 437-002-0182(11) through (16).
-The employer shall assure that fire fighters wear this clothing when performing structural fire fighting. - (c) In situations other than structural fire fighting, the employer shall ensure that protective clothing appropriate for the known hazards of that particular emergency operation is worn. - (d) Protective clothing currently in use which does not meet the requirements of OAR 437-002-0182(11) through (16) may continue to be used until October 1, 1998, if it was designed for fire fighting purposes and meets the manufacturer's original specifications and maintains the protective capabilities for which it was designed. - (e) The employer shall assure that appropriate protective clothing protects the head, body, and extremities and consists of at least the following components: foot and leg protection, hand protection, body protection, and eye, face and head protection.
+- (11) General Requirements for Protective Clothing. - (a) The employer [shall] must provide[to] employees all required protective clothing, except that an employee may [at the employee's] opt[ion may] to supply protective clothing.
+The employer [shall] must provide the protective clothing at no cost to employees.
+The protective clothing must meet the requirements in OAR 437-002-0182(11) through (16), whether supplied by the employer or employee. - (b) The employer [shall assure] must ensure that new protective clothing intended for structural fire fighting [which] that is ordered, used, or purchased after the effective date of this division, meets the requirements contained in OAR 437-002-0182(11) through (16).
+The employer [shall assure] must ensure that fire fighters wear this clothing when performing structural fire fighting. - (c) In situations other than structural fire fighting, the employer [shall] must ensure that protective clothing appropriate for the known hazards of that particular emergency operation is worn. - (d) [Protective clothing currently in use which does not meet the requirements of OAR 437-002-0182(11) through (16) may continue to be used until October 1, 1998, if it was designed for fire fighting purposes and meets the manufacturer's original specifications and maintains the protective capabilities for which it was designed.] - [(e)] The employer [shall assure] must ensure that appropriate protective clothing protects the head, body, and extremities. [and] It must consist[s] of at least the following components: foot and leg protection, hand protection, body protection, and eye, face, and head protection.